Scalable Neural Decoder for Topological Surface Codes

-In summary, we have demonstrated that the combination of machine-learning assisted preprocessing in conjunction with conventional decoders in a newly devised divide-and-conquer approach results in a vastly scalable algorithm.
-Our practical implementation shows a significant reduction of actual decoding times (to a few milliseconds in our hardware setup), while also pushing the error threshold by resolving correlated errors.
+In summary, we have demonstrated that the combination of machine-learning assisted preprocessing in conjunction with conventional decoders in a newly devised hierarchical approach results in a vastly scalable algorithm.
+Our practical implementation shows that one can increase logical accuracy and push the error threshold by resolving correlated errors, while also reducing the actual decoding times (to a few milliseconds in our hardware setup) particularly in the dense error regime.
+As such our approach nicely complements the lazy UF decoder \cite{delfosse2020hardware} which excels in the opposite regime of ultralow error rates.
+Taken together, one might argue that one should always combine the UF decoder with some sort of preprocessing step -- which one to go for depends on the expected noise level and code distances.

-\paragraph*{Acknowledgments.--} We thank M. Kastoryano and T. Wagner for insightful discussions.
+\paragraph*{Acknowledgments.--} We thank M. Kastoryano and T. Wagner for insightful discussions, as well as O. Higgott for comments on optimizing the PyMatching results for MWPM decoding the phenomenological noise model.
 This project was funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769 and within the CRC network TR 183 (project grant 277101999) as part of project B01.\\

 \paragraph*{Note added.--} In the days prior to submission of this manuscript a tensor network decoder has been introduced \cite{chubb2021general}, for which an error threshold for depolarizing noise in the toric code of $p_{\rm th} = 0.1881(3)$ is reported, indistinguishable within error bars from the upper bound inferred from a mapping of the decoding problem to the classical disordered eight-vertex Ising model \cite{Bombin2012}.